 Wire-to-address exposure trail.

-- bank → wire → txn → account → address
+bank → wire → txn → account → address.
+Cypher inside, SUM/COUNT outside, live on the wires table.

 One grammar for geospatial, social, and property graphs.
 Topology stored in fixed memory.
 Traversals restricted by the same SQL you write on the rest of your data — no copy, no sync, no second engine.